trmckay/fzf-open/README.md

 ## Features ##
 - Customizable: supports configuration of terminals and openers
+- Designed to be launched easily from a hotkey
 - Comes with a simple opener: no `xdg-open` required
 - Fast: uses the fantastic [fzf](https://github.com/junegunn/fzf)